The average cost of a gazebo is $5,088

 Cedar: This expensive wood costs $6,000 to $7,000, increases durability, and features an aroma pleasant to many outdoor enthusiasts.

-Bamboo: This sustainable material is inexpensive at $4,600 to $6,000 but may shrink and crack when exposed to extreme weather.
+Bamboo: This sustainable material is inexpensive, ranging from $4,600 to $6,000, but may shrink and crack when exposed to extreme weather conditions.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.